bdipesh3045/Password-Manager/README.md

 # Password Manager

 A password manager made using python which uses sqlite database to store all your password and has various features like appending, deleting and querying records.
-Its a very light weight and easy to use password manager tool.
+Its a very easy to use password manager tool.

 ## Authors